 A little goes a long way.
 No one likes to feel belittled.
 This may sound obvious but is not always shown in a world where goals are challenging and timelines are aggressive.
 Despite these constraints, there is always time to show others respect if healthy synergy is to be achieved.

 Knowing what you need in advance will give you and the people you depend on, sufficient time to assist without unnecessary stress.
 In today’s world, we all have a lot on our plates.
-Most people are time-starved and living high pressured lives.
+Most people are time-starved and living highly pressured lives.
 Being proactive with your requests ensures you give the other person the best possible chance to accomplish the outcome you want.

-Clearly communicate the issue, the process and the outcome
+Clearly communicate the issue, the process, and the outcome

 This ensures everyone knows what is required and can be corrected within milestone timelines.
 The clearer others are with your process and measurements of achieving what you want, the less room there will be for misunderstanding and errors.
 This creates an environment that supports synergy.